jianlgler/Statistics/hw_04/README.md

 and therefore $\mu (\varnothing )=0$.

+If the condition of non-negativity is omitted but the second and third of these conditions are met, and $\mu$  takes on at most one of the values $\pm \infty$  then $\mu$  is called a signed measure.

 The pair $(X,\Sigma )$ is called a measurable space, and the members of $\Sigma$ are called measurable sets.

 A triple $(X,\Sigma ,\mu )$ is called a measure space.
 A probability measure is a measure with total measure one – that is, $\mu (X)=1$.
 A probability space is a measure space with a probability measure.